 Nowadays it is impossible to buy a car without a loan unless you have saved up since childhood, got an inheritance from a rich relative or won the Toto jackpot prize.

 If your home is far from any MRT station, then it would be better to have your own ride especially if you have to travel with kids and elderly parents.
-You can easy fold their walkers or strollers and fit them in the trunk of your car.
-If you have kids, it would also be embarrassing if they through tantrums right at the middle of the ride.
+You can easily fold their walkers or strollers and fit them in the trunk of your car.
+If you have kids, it would also be embarrassing if they through tantrums right in the middle of the ride.

 Getting a car loan is not as simple as browsing the web for a pretty car.
 You need time to consider certain factors which will help you save up and get your car at ease.

 Car loan restriction has been alleviated in 2016.
 Most banks and financial institutions can now offer a loan amounting to up to 70% of the car’s purchase price or open market value (OMV).
 The term can also span up to seven (7) years.

 On the other hand, you need to contemplate how much you will pay as a down payment and what term you will get.
 The higher your down payment, the lower the amount you have to borrow.
 This means you can lessen the amount you have to pay.

 Note that before you look for a car, get an in-principle approval.
 This will help get a car within your means.
 It is easy to fall for a Porche, but the budget will keep you grounded in reality.